 If you are considering getting into the nightlife and entertainment industry, the two most logical choices that many entrepreneurs consider is a nightclub or bar.
 We aren’t talking about a little shipping container club; we are discussing the real deal.
 However, neither option is completely foolproof and requires a large learning curve.
 Additionally, it takes plenty of research and startup capital; and there is actually more science involved in which route you choose than you might think.

-The fact of the matter is that opening a nightclub in the wrong area of town can lead to an almost instant destruction of your business, but choosing an ordinary bar instead can mean that you’re leaving barstools empty and profits on the table.
-There are some important things to consider when figuring out which option you should choose, and here are some of the most important ones.
+The fact of the matter is that opening a nightclub in the wrong area of town can lead to an almost instant destruction of your business.
+However, choosing an ordinary location instead can mean that you’re leaving stools empty and profits on the table.
+There are some important things to consider when figuring out which option you should choose.
+Here are some of the most important ones.

 What’s the Difference?

 For many people who don’t have a lot of experience with the nightlife industry, the difference between the two venues can seem subtle at best.
 However, there are actually tremendous differences that entirely shape the way the business is run.
 For instance, a bar is dependent on the concept of drinking to get people in the door while a nightclub emphasizes entertainment and sells alcohol as a consequence.
 That one simple fact should drastically change the marketing and appearance of the establishment you wish to operate.

 Traditionally, nightclubs focus more on music and entertainment as well as the aesthetics of the environment.
 High end seating like plush chairs and couches are very common.
 Additionally, use state-of-the art lighting so patrons don’t feel bad about forking out tons of cash for a simple cocktail.
 In a nightclub, you’re selling an experience more than just selling drinks which means every detail must be top-notch.